greenboxal/doggohub/doc/development/ux_guide/components.md

 ---

 ## File holders
-A file holder (`.file-holder`) is used to show the contents of a file inline on a page of GitLab.
+A file holder (`.file-holder`) is used to show the contents of a file inline on a page of DoggoHub.

 ![File Holder component](img/components-fileholder.png)